apache/mynewt-site/docs/newtmgr/install_linux.md

 If you are running Linux on a different architecture, you can install the Debian source package for the latest stable release (1.0.0) of newtmgr.
 The installation of the source package builds the newtmgr binary and creates a Debian binary package that you then install.

-**Note**: Newtmgr version 1.0.0 has been tested on Linux amd64 platform.
+**Note**: Newtmgr version 1.0.0 has been tested on Linux amd64 platforms.

 <br>
 #### Installing Go 1.7